trevisanj/pyfant/docs/source/install.rst

 Installing Pyfant in developer mode
 -----------------------------------

+This is an alternative to the "pip" at the beginning of thie section.

-This option allows you to download and modify the source code.
+Use this option if you would like to download and modify the Python source code.

-Clone the "pyfant" GitHub repository:
+First clone the "pyfant" GitHub repository:

 .. code:: shell